ULL-ESIT-PL-2425/parser-left-side-crguezl/README.md

 > - **Secondary repo**: https://github.com/ULL-ESIT-PL/parser-left-side-crguezl

+## See also

+- The library support documentation packages/babel-plugin-left-side-support/README.md
+- The plugin documentation packages/babel-plugin-left-side/README.md

 ## Goal

 **The problem this template solves**: When extending the JS Language using Babel, the usual approach is to fork the Babel monorepo.